nfroidure/whook/README.md

 The Whook route handling flow is very simple.

-First, we have a HTTPServer that handles requests and serve responses (the `httpServer` service).
+First, we have a HTTPServer that handles requests and serves responses (the `httpServer` service).

 Then, the `httpTransaction` transform the NodeJS requests into raw serializable ones (raw objects with no methods nor internal states, useful for testing).

-Then the router (`httpRouter`) deal with that request to test which handler need to be run by comparing the method/path couple with the OpenAPI operations declarations.
+Then the router (`httpRouter`) deal with that request to test which handler needs to be run by comparing the method/path couple with the OpenAPI operations declarations.

 Once found, it simply runs the right handler with the OpenAPI parameters value